yobgob/too-many-hooks/README.md

 ### Structure

-The monorepo contains both the `too-many-hooks` library at `/too-many-hooks` and the Storybook for testing and demoing hooks at `/storybook`.
+The monorepo contains both the `too-many-hooks` library at `/too-many-hooks` and the storybook for testing and demoing hooks at `/storybook`.
 Contributions will usually include changes to both apps.

 ### Building the library

-The Storybook imports the library via a symlink, and thus needs `too-many-hooks` built locally.
+The storybook imports the library via a symlink, and thus needs `too-many-hooks` built locally.
 To build the library, go to `/too-many-hooks` and install dependencies with:

 ```yarn install```